 Kevin Hoffman is the master of meetings.
 In his new book Meeting Design from Rosenfeld Media, Kevin lays out exactly how to take on meetings as a design problem, but you don’t have to be a designer to appreciate this advice.
 He deftly illustrates how the designer’s toolkit—a collection of questions, activities, and conversations—can be applied to create the best outcomes for these age-old activities.
 We’re excited to provide the excerpt from Meeting Design below.

 The daily scrum is the heart of an agile process—it’s the meeting you’ll have the most often.
 The name “scrum” is based on the “scrummage:” the part of a rugby game when play restarts after a foul occurs or the ball goes out of bounds.
 Everyone from each team grabs for the ball huddled together in a circle and then puts their heads together in interlocking fashion.
 Afterward, play continues from that point.
+If you want to bet on rugby games of your choice, sites like are 안전놀이터 user-friendly.
 In an agile scrum style meeting, everyone is grabbing for work to undertake.

 Goal of an Agile Style Daily Scrum

 Hopefully, daily scrum meetings are not as dangerous as a scrummage on the rugby field.
 But the intention is similar: getting the project back into play from where work last stopped.
 It usually happens in the morning, and its goal is broadcasting information.
 A scrum meeting establishes a shared awareness of what everyone on the project completed yesterday, what they are working on today, and what barriers they are encountering in their tasks.